opattison/olivermakes/_posts/2016-01-24-aws-tls-certificate-with-jekyll.md

 ---

+### Bonus: set `www` URLs to redirect

+If `https://example.com` is desired instead of `https://www.example.com`, Route 53 can be set up to automatically redirect these requests.
+Route 53 treats `www` just like any other subdomain.
+It is possible to set up an `ALIAS`-type record in the same hosted zone for the `www` domain and forward it to the same CloudFront distribution (with CNAMES for both domains set), but this has the disadvantage of offering no obvious canonical URL for the site.
+A URL like `www.example.com` would direct to the same exact resource as `example.com` would – but neither would be preferred because neither is set up as canonical.
+Both for users and search engines, having only a single URL for each unique resource is definitely preferred.

+The process is similar to [Step 1 (S3)](#step-1) through Step 2 (CloudFront) and Step 3 (Route 53) applied to a new bucket and distribution prepended with `www`.
+However, there are a few adjustments.
+The S3 bucket should be set to **Redirect all requests to another host name** which should be set at the root domain (`example.com`).
+That bucket can then be wired to a second CloudFront distribution and routed with Route 53, attached to the same certificate exactly as above.
+Setting up a parallel distribution that uses the S3 bucket’s built-in redirection service results in a single canonical URL.

+This process could be mirrored to serve `www` as the canonical URL instead.

+---

 ## Caveat

 These are only *my* notes for configuration – there’s a reason I left out the word “you” from this account.
 I hope that this guide is helpful for anyone working on a similar challenge but I have not covered all of the ways that this process could go wrong.
 I discovered some of these methods through reading accounts of AWS configuration, some from Amazon’s official documentation, and others from trial and error.